 - A German walks into a bar in London.

-The wordplay on the word dry.
+This contains wordplay on the word dry.
 The English pronunciation of dry sounds like ‘three’ in Germany.
-So the German thought the English barman meant three.
+So the German thought the English bartender meant three.

 - Great Things To Do In Germany | Attractions & Places to Visit

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.

 He loves listening to local stories from around the world and sharing his experiences traveling the globe.
 He loves travel so much that he moved from his hometown of Minneapolis to Amsterdam with his small family to travel Europe full-time.

 Hey, looking for more amazing places to visit in Germany?
 We have a ton of posts about this beautiful country.
 Check them out here: